1. Skip to content

 Google breakup one option of many

-Government lawyers outlined a series of potential remedies it may pursue, including restrictions on how Google's artificial intelligence mines other websites to deliver search results, and blocking Google from paying companies like Apple billions of dollars annually to ensure that Google is the default search engine presented to consumers on gadgets like iPhones.
+Government lawyers outlined a series of potential remedies it may pursue.
+These include restrictions on how Google's artificial intelligence mines other websites to deliver search results and blocking Google from paying companies like Apple billions of dollars annually to ensure that Google is the default search engine presented to consumers on gadgets like iPhones.

 Another possibility is forcing Google to open its search engine data to competitors.
 However, "structural changes" have also been proposed, which would involve breaking up Google's parent company, Alphabet.